-The span pot is located to the left of the zero pot (see Figure 3).
-Use a small flat blade screwdriver to turn the span pot's adjustment screw and adjust the amplifier's gas response during the calibration procedure.
+The span pot is located below the zero pot (see Figure 3).
+Use a small flat blade screwdriver to turn the span pot's adjustment screw and adjust the amplifier's gas response output during the calibration procedure.
 Turn the adjustment screw clockwise to increase the span output and counterclockwise to decrease the span output.